14 basic cuts of vegetables with sizes

 14. Baton

-Larger, thicker version of julienne and jardiniere cut, a baton usually measures about 1.5 x 5 cm.
+A larger, thicker version of julienne and jardiniere cut, a baton.
 Sticks of vegetables are approximately 5 cm long, 5 mm wide, and 5 mm thick.
 Used as an accompaniment.